mpavezb/CarND-Path-Planning-Project/README.md

 - Distance to ego.
 - Predicted `s`.
 - Predicted distance to ego.
+- Predicted frenet path.
 - Checks: *is vehicle ahead*, *is vehicle behind*, and *is vehicle near*.

-Also, for each lane, also the following is computed:
+Also, for each lane the following is computed:
 - Nearest vehicle ahead.
 - Nearest vehicle behind.
 - Lane speed.

 ### Trajectory Generation

-Following the advices from the lectures, the trajectory generation is based on splines, in order to help ensure the continuity of the points.
+Following the advices from the lectures, the trajectory generation is based on splines.
+This helps ensuring the continuity of the points.

+Instead of reusing the previous trajectory completely, only a few points are kept.
+The remaining points are generated at each step.
+This helps esuring a quick response of the vehicle.

-At each step, a set of anchors is computed based on the last 2 points of the last trajectory.
-In cases were the previous trajectory is empty, then the current car position is used as anchor.
+A set of anchors is computed based on the selected points from the previous trajectory.
+In cases were this is empty, the current car position is used as anchor.
 See `TrajectoryGenerator::updateAnchorReference()`.

 Before generating the spline, all anchors are transformed to the ego frame, helping to ensure the data in x axis is as horizontal as possible.
-The generated spline is then used to interpolate trajectory points as needed.
-The points are spaced as needed, in order to accomodate for the desired speed.
+The spline is then used to interpolate the trajectory points as needed.
+These are spaced to accomodate for the desired speed.

 The `TrajectoryGenerator` class provides generation of different trajectory actions in the `getTrajectoryForAction()` method.
 Depending on the case, the anchors can be created on the current lane (keep lane, prepare lane change), or in a different lane (lane change).
-The lane change is only executed if there is a valid gap in the next lane where the car can fit (See: `TrajectoryGenerator::isLaneChangePossible).
+The lane change is only executed if there is a valid gap in the next lane where the car can fit (See: `TrajectoryGenerator::isLaneChangePossible`).

 The trajectory speed is controlled based on the desired speed (49.5 mph), the speed limit (50 mph), and the speed of the objects around.
 The velocity is increased whenever possible, and decreased if there is an object in front.
 If the car is preparing for a lane change, then the speed is also adjusted to match the velocity of the slowest between both lanes.
 See `TrajectoryGenerator::getOptimalSpeed()`.

 ### State Machine

-The state machine considers 5 states, as adviced in the lessons, were the only way to execute a lane change, is to prepare for it beforehand:
+The state machine considers 5 states, as adviced in the lessons, were the only way to execute a lane change is to prepare for it beforehand:
 - KeepLaneState
 - PrepareLaneChangeLeftState
 - PrepareLaneChangeRightState